 That they become independent thinkers?
 Dedicated problem solvers?
 Excellent communicators?
 That they are happy, healthy and have fulfilling relationships with others?
 That they love school?

 At SCUSD, we are committed to providing schools that are safe, caring places for children to enjoy learning, be intellectually challenged, make lasting friendships and master essential standards of learning.

-SCUSD has two foundational initiatives aimed at fulfilling our commitment to students and families:Common Core State Standards and Social-Emotional Learning (SEL).
+SCUSD has two priorities aimed at fulfilling our commitment to students and families:Common Core State Standards and Social-Emotional Learning (SEL).

-Through SEL, students will gain skills in five competencies that researchers agree are essential to success in school and life.
-Those competencies are: Self-management; self-awareness; responsible decision-making; relationship skills; and social awareness.
+Through SEL, students will gain skills in six competencies that researchers agree are essential to success in school and life.
+Those competencies are: Self-management; self-awareness; responsible decision-making; relationship skills; social awareness; and growth mindset.